dinphil/code-weekend/Markdown/index.md

 Building your first webapp
 --------------------------

 Code Weekend is scheduled for *September 6th and 7th, 2014* and will comprise four workshops to help participants build their very own webapp.
 Participants are expected to have very minimal coding exposure as we will be carefully explaining everything we do as we go.
 This should be extremely helpful to first time hackers especially with [PennApps](http://pennapps.com "PennApps - The premier college hackathon") scheduled for the next weekend.
-If you haven't already, [sign up here](http://bit.do/penncw "Code Weekend Registration").
-There is also a high likelihood of there being some food around.
+If you haven't already, [sign up here](https://my.pennapps.com/register_penn "PennApps Registration") for PennApps.

 > These workshops have been organized by the Dining Philosophers, PennApps and many talented individuals.
 Student mentors will be around to help participants as we go through these highly interactive, live-coding based workshops.

-If you already do have some coding experience, then you can feel free to skip the first session.
+If you already have some coding experience, then feel free to skip the first session.
 Here's what we expect you to know and have installed before you jump into the second session:

-- The basics of how the web works
+- The basics of how the web works.
-- HTML/CSS/Javascript to the extent that you can build a simple static webpage
+- HTML/CSS/Javascript to the extent that you can build a simple static webpage.
 - Have Node.JS, MongoDB and Sublime Text installed.
-- Know how to use NPM (Node Package Manager) to install something
+- Know how to use NPM (Node Package Manager) to install something.
-- Know how to use Terminal/Command Prompt to move folders, change directories and create files.
+- Know how to use Terminal/Command Prompt to move folders, change directories, and create files.
 - Know how to fire up the Node/MongoDB shell.

 Intro to Web Development and Setup <a id="setup-section"></a>